 Browsers are used on a daily basis to surf the internet and are used on various different computer operating systems, such as Windows and macOS X, but also mobile devices like Android and iOS.

 That means that hackers only need to design a malicious software tool once in order to target browsers.
 The infected browsers spread the malware to other browsers across the web automatically.

 The image below is an example of an infected browser, as you can tell by the many different browser extensions installed.
 On top of that, the lower section of the browser window is filled with annoying ads.

 I’ll address the downside of this many browser extensions in the next section.

 There are various signs that could mean that your browser is hijacked.
 Here are the most obvious signs of a hijacked browser:

 - Significantly slow-loading pages

-There are a number of well-known toolbars, search bars and other types of software that generally belong to a hijacked browser.
+There are a number of well-known toolbars, search bars, and other types of software that show up in a hijacked browser.

 Here’s a list of a few well-known examples: